WPChill/download-monitor/readme.txt

 = Contributing and reporting bugs =

-You can contribute code to this plugin via GitHub: [https://github.com/download-monitor/download-monitor](https://github.com/download-monitor/download-monitor)
+You can contribute code to this plugin via GitHub: [https://github.com/WPChill/download-monitor](https://github.com/WPChill/download-monitor)

 You can contribute localizations via Transifex [https://www.transifex.com/projects/p/download-monitor/](https://www.transifex.com/projects/p/download-monitor/)

 = Support =

 Use the WordPress.org forums for community support.
-If you spot a bug, you can of course log it on [Github](https://github.com/download-monitor/download-monitor) instead where we can act upon it more efficiently.
+If you spot a bug, you can of course log it on [Github](https://github.com/WPChill/download-monitor/issues/new/choose) instead where we can act upon it more efficiently.

-Unfortunately we can't offer you help with a customisation.
-Please consider hiring a developer for your website's customizations.

 == Installation ==